magento/merchdocs/src/configuration/services/saas.md

 Each MageID can have one SaaS project and within that SaaS project you can have one or more SaaS environments depending on whether or not you have a Magento license:

-- **Magento Commerce** - One production environment; two testing environments
+- **Adobe Commerce** - One production environment; two testing environments

 - **Magento Open Source** - One production environment; no testing environments

 {:.bs-callout-info}
-SaaS projects and environments are separate but analogous concepts to Magento Cloud projects and environments.
+SaaS projects and environments are separate but analogous concepts to Commerce Cloud projects and environments.

 ## API keys {#apikey}